 Students registered in the Clinic investigate and litigate cases on behalf of inmates who are actually innocent of the crimes for which they have been convicted.
 Students work on all aspects of the cases, including researching claims and the law pertaining to them, investigating new evidence, writing and editing court briefs and motions, and participating in courtroom activities when there are hearings scheduled in their cases.

-This is a full-year clinic with seven credits per semester (four are ungraded and three are graded) and meets the New York Pro-Bono requirement.
+This is a full-year clinic with seven credits per semester and meets the New York Pro-Bono requirement.
+All credits are mandatory graded and ineligible for letter grade conversion to pass ("P") election.
 The Clinic features both the clinical component described above and a seminar component, where students explore in class the legal and policy issues underlying wrongful convictions.
 There are no exams or papers, and students are graded on their preparedness and contribution to class, the progress they make in their cases, and the quality of the work product they produce in their cases.

 The Innocence Clinic's docket is diverse and relatively novel.
 No two cases are the same, and non-DNA innocence litigation continues to be a fascinating challenge within the field of criminal litigation.
 Students work with supervising attorneys to craft legal strategies and explore evidentiary avenues that would have been unimaginable even for experienced criminal litigators just a few years ago.
 Students interested in criminal law/procedure, appellate practice, brief writing, public interest work, innocence litigation or courtroom advocacy would be especially suitable for the Innocence Clinic.
 That said, there are no specific prerequisites (outside of the regular first-year courses), and no prior specialized knowledge of criminal defense or innocence litigation is required or expected.

 The Clinic fulfills the Law School's professional responsibility requirement for graduation, but does not fulfill the New York State Bar ethics requirement.